 William Nelson specializes in the history of the Enlightenment and the French Revolution.
-His research focuses on the ways that ideas about time, race, and biopolitics emerged in 18th-century France and the Atlantic world.
+His research focuses on the ways that ideas about time, race, and biopolitics emerged in eighteenth-century France and the Atlantic world.
 He is the author of two forthcoming books, one on the Enlightenment birth of biopolitics and the other on ideas of time and the future in the French Enlightenment.
-He co-edited the book The French Revolution in Global Perspective (Cornell 2013) with Suzanne Desan and Lynn Hunt, and is the author of a book manuscript about the birth of biopolitics in the 18th century.
-His article “Making Men: Enlightenment Ideas of Racial Engineering” appeared in the American Historical Review as part of an AHR Forum on “New Perspectives on the Enlightenment.”
-Essays on the effects of colonial history on the French Revolution and on a distinctively Atlantic Enlightenment have appeared in edited volumes.
+He co-edited the book The French Revolution in Global Perspective (Cornell, 2013) with Suzanne Desan and Lynn Hunt.
+Articles and essays of his have been published in The American Historical Review and History Workshop Journal, while chapters on the effects of colonial history on the French Revolution and on a distinctively Atlantic Enlightenment have appeared in edited volumes.
 Other research and teaching interests include the development of early modern globalization, social theory, the phenomenological tradition, modernist prose, and experimental forms of writing history.
 His essay “Five Ways of Being a Painting” won the Notting Hill Editions Essay Prize in 2017 and was subsequently published in Five Ways of Being a Painting and Other Essays (Notting Hill Editions, 2017).
 Weaving together the personal and the historical, the essay builds on his interests in experimental modernist prose, early modern globalization, aesthetics, and the history of ideas.

-- MA and PhD, University of California–Los Angeles
+- PhD and MA, University of California–Los Angeles

 - MA, University of Chicago